cnr-isti-vclab/DeeplabV3-for-Corals/README.md

 ## Team

-Deeplab-for-Corals has been developed by Gaia Pavoni (gaia.pavoni@isti.cnr.it) and Massimiliano Corsini (massimiliano.corsini@isti.cnr.it).
+DeeplabV3-for-Corals has been developed by Gaia Pavoni (gaia.pavoni@isti.cnr.it) and Massimiliano Corsini (massimiliano.corsini@isti.cnr.it).
 Feel free to contact us for any inquiries about the project.